Dean, Professor 6, UP Scientist III

 Pat Sanchez is an agricultural engineer with research interests in environmental hydrology, climate change impacts, adaptation, mitigation, disaster risk reduction and management, water resources management, extreme events hydrological modelling and crop modelling.
 She coordinates and co-teaches Ecosystem Structure and Dynamics, Contemporary Issues in Environment and Development, Environmental Hydrology (special topics) and Graduate Seminar classes.

-Assistant Professor 5, University Scientist III
+Associate Professor 5, UP Scientist III

 Rico Ancog is an assistant professor and UP Scientist III at the School of Environmental Science and Management (SESAM) of the University of the Philippines Los Banos (UPLB).